 Protecting Student Privacy on Social Media: Do's and Don'ts for Teachers

-Download the Do's and Don'ts to hang in the teachers lounge or your classroom.
+Download the Do's and Don'ts poster.

-Download the Legit-O-Meter poster
+Download the Legit-O-Meter poster.

 Help your elementary students start to build their crucial news- and media- literacy skills by learning how critique and analyze media with these key questions.

-Download the Deceptive Detective poster
+Download the Deceptive Detective poster.

 Fake or Real?

-Download the Fake or Real Posters
+Download the Fake or Real poster.

 Are We Using Devices Now?